-Choosing between JustCall vs. Kixie for your sales team's phone system often comes down to five questions:
+Choosing between JustCall and Kixie for your sales team's phone system often comes down to five questions:

 JustCall works well for small and mid-sized teams that need a cloud phone system covering voice, SMS, and WhatsApp in one platform.
 Its AI Voice Agents handle inbound calls around the clock, its Sales Dialer supports power, dynamic, and predictive dialing modes, and it integrates with over 100 CRMs and business tools.
 Plans start at $29/user/month with unlimited US/Canada calling.
-The trade-off: users consistently report call quality issues and connectivity drops, and the mobile app is unreliable.
+JustCall holds a 4.2/5 rating across 1,000+ G2 reviews.
+The trade-off: users consistently report call quality issues and connectivity drops, and the mobile app has reliability issues in high-volume use.

 Kixie is built for outbound-heavy sales teams that live inside their CRM.
 Its Multi-Line PowerDialer auto-dials up to 10 numbers simultaneously, and ConnectionBoost uses local presence dialing to increase pickup rates by up to 500%.
 The Chrome extension installs in seconds and works inside your CRM.
-However, Kixie doesn't publish pricing (you have to contact sales), stability issues persist, and support is limited to US business hours.
+Kixie holds a 4.6/5 rating across 250+ G2 reviews.
+However, Kixie does not publish pricing (you need to contact their sales team), stability issues surface in reviews, and support is limited to US business hours.

 Both platforms solve the execution problem: how to make more calls, send more texts, and connect with more prospects.
 Neither tells you who is actually worth calling right now.